ishanina/PublicWritings/README.md

 # PublicWritings
 Selected writings, mostly unoriginal.
-If you find a mistake, please let me know.
+If you find a mistake or have a suggestion, let me know.

+You can also see online versions of the writings [here](https://ishanina.github.io).